Filpill/blog-web/content/data_projects/github.md

 SSH has the advantage of having passwordless interactions with git which I strongly recommended when pushing code.
 Its trivial to set-up an SSH key-pair; it saves time and its very secure.
 (Assuming you take the right precautions to protect your ssh-keys!)

-My **deep personal recommendation is to use the SSH Method** and avoid using the access tokens and avoid using the access tokens.
+My **deep personal recommendation is to use the SSH Method** and avoid using the access tokens for authentications.

 Something worth noting is that Git will search the path for the ssh-key file **~/.ssh/id_rsa** by default.
 Make you name your file **id_rsa** otherwise it will not work.